Healthy Homes Assessment Waipawa

 Waipawa Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory in all Waipawa and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is required for all Waipawa and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate conformance with any Healthy Homes Standards that apply or will be in force to the rental property.
+• Property managers and landlords have to keep records that prove compliance with all Healthy Homes Standard that apply or will be applicable throughout the tenancy period of an apartment rental.

-• Property managers and private landlords are required to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers must ensure their rental properties conform to the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

-• All houses rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes